 Under the surface, however, dissent was brewing.
 Notwithstanding the ingenuity of his coaching in the 1970 grand final, Barassi's impact was on the wane.
 When Ian Collins, who had missed the entire 1970 season through injury, returned to the Carlton fold the following year he observed "In 1969, when he barked, everyone jumped; in 1971, no one took too much notice". [^15]

-Carlton's on-field displays in 1971 reflected this undercurrent of unease as the side dropped to 5th place, missing the finals for the first time since 1966.
+Carlton's on-field displays in 1971 reflected this undercurrent of unease as the side dropped to fifth place, missing the finals for the first time since 1966.
 At the end of the season, Barassi left.

 Carlton survived a tenacious challenge from St Kilda in the preliminary final to win by 16 points, 16.13 (109) to 13.15 (93), but entered the grand final as distinct underdogs.
-Something of Barassi's legacy must still have remained at Princes Park, however, for much to most people's surprise the Blues, adopting what Nicholls later described as a "long kicking attack at all costs style", [see footnote 16] overran the Tigers to win a high scoring spectacular by 27 points.
+Something of Barassi's legacy must still have remained at Princes Park, however, for much to most people's surprise the Blues, adopting what Nicholls later described as a "long kicking attack at all costs style", overran the Tigers to win a high scoring spectacular by 27 points.
 Carlton's final tally of 28.9 (177) remains a record for a VFL grand final, while Richmond's total of 22.18 (150) itself equalled the previous record. [^17]

 In the Championship of Australia series, which was expanded in 1972 to include the premier teams of Western Australia and Tasmania, Carlton won a fiery semi final against East Perth with relative ease but then lost a thrilling final to a Barrie Robran-inspired North Adelaide by a solitary point.

 The 1972 season was still not quite finished, however, as Carlton, accompanied by an 'Australian All Stars' side comprised of top players from throughout Australia, embarked on a 'world' tour aimed at raising the international profile of Australian Rules football.
-Unfortunately, however, the tour was extremely poorly publicised, and roused little interest.
+Unfortunately, however, the tour was extremely poorly publicised, and aroused little interest.

 Carlton's 1973 side was rated by John Nicholls among others as superior to the premiership winning combination of the previous year, but it faltered when it counted on grand final day, going down to Richmond by 30 points, 12.14 (86) to 16.20 (116).